1. Home

 Pets may also be affected.
 Thus, wild fish waste should never be given to them unless it has been properly cooked or frozen beforehand.

-Women who are pregnant or planning a pregnancy, breastfeeding women and young children
+People who are pregnant or planning a pregnancy, people who are breastfeeding and young children

-The following recommendations apply to women who are pregnant or planning a pregnancy, breastfeeding women and young children:
+The following recommendations apply to people who are pregnant or planning a pregnancy, people who are breastfeeding and young children:

 • Do not eat raw or partially cooked fish or seafood.
 Thorough cooking prevents diseases caused by certain microbes or parasites these foods may be contaminated with.

-• Limit the amount of canned albacore tuna (white tuna) (not to be confused with canned light tuna, which can be eaten in unlimited amounts) to no more than:
+• Limit the amount of canned albacore tuna (white tuna) (not to be confused with canned light tuna [skipjack tuna, yellowfin tuna, albacore or bigeye tuna], which can be eaten in unlimited amounts) to no more than:

-• 300 g a week for women who are pregnant, planning a pregnancy or breastfeeding
+• 300 g a week for people who are pregnant, planning a pregnancy or breastfeeding

 • 150 g a week for children age 5 to 11